-The mission of Disability Services at Johnson College is to provide equal access and including the establishment coordination opportunities, accommodations, auxiliary aids and programs to qualified students in accordance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990 as amended by the ADA Amendments Act of 2008.
+The mission of Disability Services at Johnson College is to provide equal access establishment opportunities. including the and coordination of appropriate accommodations, auxiliary aids and programs to qualified students in accordance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990 as amended by the ADA Amendments Act of 2008.
 The office exercises a reasonable good faith effort to coordinate accommodations designed to enable students with permanent or temporary disabilities to maximize their educational potential.
-Students must contact the Counselor/Manager of Disability Services to find out what documentation may be required substantiate the need for accommodations and to make a request for accommodations.
+Students must contact the Counselor/Manager of Disability Services to find out what documentation may be required to substantiate the need for accommodations and to make a request for accommodations.
 Please refer to the Policies and Procedures section of the Student Handbook for additional information or contact the Counselor/Manager of Disability Services by phone at (570) 702-8956.